 Chronoamperometry with chopped blue laser illumination at 10 Hz at different applied voltages was performed to obtain the time dependence of the current signal (Figure 1c).
 When the light was turned on, an increase in the current was observed for the first 20 ms followed by a drop in the current over a period of about 28 ms to a constant value.
-At 1.5 V, the current drop, which can be attributed to the charging of the space charge layer42, was about 14% of the overall current.
+At 1.5 V, the current drop, which can be attributed to surface recombination of charge carriers42, was about 14% of the overall current.
 Turning off the light caused the current to drop to its minimum value within 12 ms.

-PEIS imaging of the surface charge of a polycation
+PEIS Imaging of the Surface Charge of a Polycation

-To verify the ability of using ITO-based PEIS to image the surface charge, a dot of the polycation polyallylamine hydrochloride (PAH) was drop coated from a 20% (w/w) aqueous solution onto the ITO coated glass surface and allowed to dry.
+To verify the ability of using ITO based PEIS to image the surface charge, a dot of the polycation polyallylamine hydrochloride (PAH) was drop coated from a 20% (w/w) aqueous solution onto the ITO coated glass surface and allowed to dry.
+A polycation was chosen rather than a polyanion, as the positive charge was expected to cause an increase in the local photocurrent, thereby avoiding a convolution of charge and impedance effects that would be expected for a negatively charged polymer.
 Figure 2a shows the PEIS image of the PAH dot coated ITO surface with a focused laser beam modulated at a frequency of 10 Hz at a bias voltage of 1.5 V. The resolution of photocurrent imaging with ITO coated glass under these conditions was previously determined to be 2.3 µm26.
 At the selected voltage, the photocurrent on the PAH dot was greater than that of the blank ITO surface as illustrated in the PEIS image (Figure 2a) and the corresponding I-V curves measured on the PAH dot and on the blank ITO surface (Figure 2b), respectively.
 This is due to the positive surface charge introduced by the PAH, which increases the local concentration of negatively charged ions including that of hydroxide ions and therefore enhances the anodic oxidation process on the electrode surface.
 To verify this, chronoamperometry with chopped laser illumination at 10 Hz was performed on the same PAH dot patterned sample at a bias voltage of 1.5 V on the PAH dot coated area and the blank ITO surface (Figure 2c).
 The initial increase in the current was greater on the PAH coated area than that measured on the blank ITO surface, while the transient current drop was not significantly affected by the PAH.
 Electrochemical impedance measurements were also carried out on the same PAH dot coated ITO sample with the laser illuminating the PAH coated area with a light spot of 500 µm diameter or the blank ITO surface with a light spot of the same size, respectively.
-Figure S3 shows the corresponding Nyquist plots, revealing a smaller charge transfer resistance on the PAH coated area compared to the blank ITO surface under illumination and at a bias voltage of 1.5 V, which verified an enhanced anodic oxidation process induced by the positive surface charge of PAH.
+Figure S4 shows the corresponding Nyquist plots, revealing a smaller charge transfer resistance on the PAH coated area compared to the blank ITO surface under illumination and at a bias voltage of 1.5 V, which verified an enhanced anodic oxidation process induced by the positive surface charge of PAH.
 Thus, PEIS was successfully applied to the imaging of surface charges.